-Volkswagen is one of the biggest car brands in the world.
+Volkswagen is one of the biggest car manufacturers in the world.

-Did you know that Volkswagen does just not own Volkswagen cars?
+Did you know that Volkswagen does not own Volkswagen cars?
 Check this out.
-It’s actually amazing how large the company really is.
+It’s actually amazing how big the company really is.

-According to the Volkswagen official website, they currently own 12 brands – Volkswagen, Seat, Audi, Skoda, Bugatti, Bentley, Lamborghini, Ducati, Porsche, Scania, MAN, and Volkswagen commercial vehicles.
+According to the Volkswagen official website, Volkswagen currently owns 12 brands – Volkswagen, Seat, Audi, Skoda, Bugatti, Bentley, Lamborghini, Ducati, Porsche, Scania, MAN, and Volkswagen commercial vehicles.

 The manufacturer is synonymous with producing the fastest car in the world.
 Bugatti was founded in 1909 and become a part of the Volkswagen group in 1998.
-Full ownership was concluded in 2000 and later Volkswagen took over the Ettore Bugatti guesthouse and turned it into their headquarters.
+Full ownership was concluded in 2000, Volkswagen took over the Ettore Bugatti guesthouse and turned it into their headquarters.

 By 1987 it had changed ownership several times before Chrysler took ownership.
 Volkswagen later took over the company in 1998 and placed it under Audi management.
 Since then, the unit has been producing a powerful V12 sports car.

-The Cayenne was released in 2002 in their new manufacturing centre at Leipzig, Saxony.
-The relationship between Porsche and Volkswagen has been a long one with the founder having influenced the designs of the popular Volkswagen Beetle.
-In August 2009 the two companies’ management decided to merge the two entities.
+The Cayenne was released in 2002 in their new manufacturing center at Leipzig, Saxony.
+The relationship between Porsche and Volkswagen has been a long one, with the founder having influenced the popular Volkswagen Beetle designs.
+In August 2009, the two companies’ management decided to merge the two entities.
 By the end of 2015, Volkswagen held a majority shareholding in Porsche.

-Volkswagen journey for control of SEAT begun in the 1980s through various management partnerships.
-By 1986, Volkswagen had increased its stake to over 51 per cent making it the majority stock holder in SEAT.
-The stake was later increased to 75% and by 1990, Volkswagen owned the entire equity stake of SEAT.
-The Spanish manufacturer was founded in 1950 and has over 24 models in the UK.
+Volkswagen’s journey for control of SEAT begun in the 1980s through various management partnerships.
+By 1986, Volkswagen had increased its stake to over 51 percent, making it the majority stockholder in SEAT.
+The stake was later increased to 75%, and by 1990, Volkswagen owned the entire equity stake of SEAT.
+The Spanish manufacturer was founded in 1950 and had over 24 models in the UK.
 It employs more than 15 thousand people.

 This was later increased to 60.3% in 1994 and 70% in 1995.
-Finally, as the century came to a close, Volkswagen made the decision to acquire all equity shares and make SKODA a fully owned Volkswagen subsidiary.
+Finally, as the century came to a close, Volkswagen decided to acquire all equity shares and make SKODA a fully owned Volkswagen subsidiary.
 Since this, the car manufacturer’s market share has been on a gradual rise.

 The company survived the effects of world war 2.
 Volkswagen showed an interest in taking over the company in April 2012 when its Audi subsidiary announced that it would be buying the company for 1.2 billion dollars.
 The company is well known for its four-stroke motorcycles that are high performance.
 They have dominated the motorcycle industry for decades.

 MAN headquarters were transferred to Munich from Oberhausen in 1986.
-A 50-50 partnership was established with Force Motors and this helped introduce their trucks into India.
-Volkswagen took an interest in the company in 2011 by purchasing a 55.9% stake which was increased to 73% in 2012.
+A 50-50 partnership was established with Force Motors, which helped introduce their trucks into India.
+Volkswagen took an interest in the company in 2011 by purchasing a 55.9% stake, which was increased to 73% in 2012.